ShreeshIITmandi/Radiation/docs/radiationAMGCL.rst

    :alt: alternate text
    :align: center

-The radiative heat flux is evaluated at the bottom wall for the validation.
-Property of the gas is taken to be
+The radiative heat flux is evaluated at the bottom wall for the validation Property of the gas is taken to be

 :math:`\kappa=1 m^{-1}`